 - Homeowners insurance and landlord insurance typically do not provide the specific coverage you need as a vacation rental property owner.

 - It’s best to choose a specialized policy that includes property protection, liability coverage, and loss of income coverage.
-You may also want to consider adding coverage for theft, bed bug or other pest infestations, and extreme weather conditions or natural disasters.
+You may also want to consider adding coverage for theft, bed bugs other pest infestations, and extreme weather conditions or natural disasters.

 - A few options for vacation rental insurance are Proper Insurance, American Modern, Farmers Insurance, Progressive, InsureStays, and Velocity.
 Proper Insurance, American Modern, Farmers Insurance, and Progressive are large and well-known insurance providers.
 Meanwhile, InsureStays and Velocity are smaller companies that cater specifically to vacation rental property owners and their needs.